-Q. Does the law require a manager to be on the premises at all times in case of emergencies?

-A. Not exactly.
-Health and Safety Code Section 18603 requires a manager or his/her designee to reside in parks with 50 or more spaces, but does not require them to be on the premises 24 hours a day.
-The code does require a person to be available by telephonic means, including telephone, cellular phone, pager, answering machine or answering service, to reasonably respond in a timely manner to emergencies concerning the operation and maintenance of the park.
-The agency responsible for enforcement of park health and safety requirements (either local government or HCD) should be contacted about citing the park for this possible violation, although some enforcement agencies are reluctant to cite for this violation because it is difficult to prove.
-Additionally, residents may have a legal cause of action against the park for damage from a safety or health hazard due to the park manager's negligence in not being available.
+- Q. Does the law require a manager to be on the premises at all times in case of emergencies? - A. Not exactly.
+State law requires a manager or his/her designee to reside in parks with 50 or more spaces, but does not require them to be on the premises 24 hours a day.
+(Health and Safety Code §18603) It also requires a person to be available by phone, pager, answering machine or answering service, and to reasonably respond in a timely manner to emergencies concerning the operation and maintenance of the park.
+The agency responsible for enforcement of park health and safety requirements is either local government or HCD.

-- Park manager does not have to be on premises 24/7. - Park manger does have to be available by phone to respond to health and safety emergencies affecting the park.
+- Park manager does not have to be on premises 24/7. - Park manager does have to be available by phone or other communication device to respond to health and safety emergencies affecting the park.